TemitopeHassan-Analyst/Case-Study-4-DATA-BANK/README.md

 The objective of this analysis is to move Data Bank from reactive infrastructure planning to data-driven forecasting, giving the management team the metrics, trends, and projections they need to make confident decisions about growth, resource allocation, and long-term platform development.

 ## Entity Relationship Diagram
+The three datasets for this case study include:
+Regions
+Customer nodes
+Customer transactions

 ![image alt](https://github.com/TemitopeHassan-Analyst/Case-Study-4-DATA-BANK/blob/122453ff7d0c6e6be6d2889f9ed46fa914c356e4/Screenshot%202026-04-02%20002628.png)

 Table 1: regions